shubh-iiit/shubh-iiit/README.md

 - 🌱 AI for social impact, rural development, and government data systems
 - ☁️ End-to-end ML deployment with Docker, FastAPI, and AWS

-🤝 I’m looking for help with
-- 🏗️ Scaling ML systems to production (Kubernetes, AWS, Azure)
-- 🕵️ Research in interpretable and explainable AI
-- 🌍 Optimizing LLMs for low-resource and high-latency scenarios

 🌱 I’m currently learning
 - 🦾 Agentic AI and building autonomous AI agents
 - 🏢 Multi-Context Prompting (MCP) for advanced LLM interactions